Azure/azure-tokens/docs/service-definition-reference.md

 1. The managed service name can be looked up in the table below under **Managed service name** corresponding to your service.
 See `[managed-service-name]` below
 1. The relevant **parameters** for **App key** and **App secret**.
 See `[service-client-id]` and `[service-client-secret]` below.
+1. Depending on the service, you may have to set additional parameters (e.g. `scope`).
+You can lookup these values in the table below.

 The service creation payload generally looks like below: